JetBrains/create-react-kotlin-app/README.md

 ## Acknowledgements

 This project is based on Facebook's [Create React App](https://github.com/facebookincubator/create-react-app).
-We thank its authors for their work and inspiration.
+Many thanks to its authors for their work and inspiration.